CL-17656/CS520_Front/README.md

-Introduction : The Quiz Management System is a simple and user-friendly platform designed to help instructors and students manage quizzes effectively.
-It allows instructors to create and grade quizzes, students to take them, and both to view the results.
-The results for students give them detailed insights on their performance.
-This project ensures a smooth experience for both instructors and students, making quiz management and performance tracking effortless.

-key features of our project :
-1) account management :
-Instructors and students can create and      manage their accounts.
-Out system            provides features based on the user’s        role.

-2) Creation of quizzes :
-Instructors can easily create quizzes    with different question types, such as single choice, multiple-choice, fill-in-the-blank, and essay questions.

 3) Taking the quizzes :
 Our system allows the students to take quizzes in a simple and user-friendly interface.

 4) Grading quizzes :
-The instructors can grade and provide feedback for the quizzes taken by students.
-This feature has 2 components :
    - automatic grading : this makes the grading more efficient by allowing autograding of all questions except for essay type.

    - manual grading : the instructors